ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 This new type aims to incorporate in the same structure:

 - The accounts with and without scripts by selecting either `crypto-hdkey` or `crypto-output.`
 - An optional list of tokens to synchronize them at the same time of the associated account.
+A token identifier is defined as a string or tagged with #6.263 to specify a [[hexString]](https://github.com/toravir/CBOR-Tag-Specs/blob/master/hexString.md).

 The following specification of `crypto-detailed-account` is written in CDDL.
 When used embedded in another CBOR structure, this structure should be tagged #6.1402.